chroju/parade/README.md

 ### Download binary

-Download the latest binary from [here](https://github.com/chroju/parade/releases) and put it in your `$PATH` directory.
+Download the latest binary from [here](https://github.com/chroju/parade/releases) and place it in the some directory specified by `$PATH`.

 ### go get